 Adding Bluetooth capability to your TV can sometimes result in poor sound quality.
 For instance, it’s not uncommon for certain television channels to sound better without Bluetooth being turned on.

-You can disconnect the transmitter to improve the sound again but then you’ll have to go through the pairing process once it’s been reconnected.
+In order to improve the sound again, you can disconnect the transmitter, but then you’ll have to go through the pairing process once it’s been reconnected.